-Colours are also a form of language, so research your potential market’s relationship with colour before you launch your site in a new market.
-Colours symbolise different things from country to country.
+Colors are also a form of language, so research your potential market’s relationship with color before you launch your site in a new market.
+Colors symbolize different things from country to country.
 For example, white in Western countries is used for weddings; in China it is used in funerals.
-Red is a high prestige colour in India, whereas in the United Kingdom it is purple, and in China it is yellow.
+Red is a high prestige color in India, whereas in the United Kingdom it is purple, and in China it is yellow.

 Clearly list the benefits

 Make sure that users know right away why they should stay; that your product or service benefits are quickly scannable.
 Bullet points are a great way to do this.